constantino-garcia/bitalino_controller/README.md

 python BitalinoController.py -l
 ```

-At the moment, only two plugins are available.
+Art the moment, only two plugins are available.
 A print plugin and a TCP-streaming plugin.
-Please note that, as part of the course, the TCP-streaming plugin is severely limited, and it only streams the last activer channel.
+Please note that, as part of the course, the TCP-streaming plugin is severely limited, and it only streams the last active channel.

 The Yapsy plugin systems looks for available plugins under the ```plugins``` folder.
 To use a plugin just use its name after the ```-p``` argument.
 Additional arguments
 for the plugin should be specified after its name.
 For example, to print samples and stream the last active channel through TCP to the local 6666 port: